 Some research recommends the use of potassium iodide along with SDF to keep staining to a minimum.
 This mixture may also turn black when exposed to light.

-One study found that a similar treatment using nano-silver fluoride (NSF) limits SDF’s black staining.
+found that a similar treatment using nano-silver fluoride (NSF) limits SDF’s black staining.
 But more research needs to be done to make sure that NSF is just as effective as SDF in stopping cavities over a longer period.

 NSF may need to be applied more often than SDF to have the same level of success.